okayasl/normy/LINGUISTIC_POLICY.md

 | Remove marks | Arabic, Hebrew | Yes | **No** | fatḥa removed |

 \* *Folding is technically lossy (ß→"ss" is not reversible) but linguistically valid for search.*
+\* *If a character is phonemically or orthographically meaningful in native text, it MUST NOT appear in precomposed_to_base.
+Inclusion signals accepted semantic loss.*

 ---